uditiparmar/CODSOFT/README.md

    Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.

+3. Movie Rating Prediction

+   Description: In this project, I built a movie rating prediction system using Python.
+The project includes data collection, preprocessing, and the development of a machine-learning model to predict movie ratings.

 Feel free to explore the code, and documentation provided in each project.
 Your feedback and insights are greatly appreciated as I continue to refine and expand my skills in the dynamic field of data science.
 Happy coding! 🚀📊